Tchernoff/Personal-Homepage/README.md

 ## Personal-Homepage
 This little project is an example for my code progress/style.
 For now its just an single resume page, but i will constantly work on it.
-And build personal homepage with my works, codeexsamples, finished courses ect.

 ## Right now u can find here